cnerg/ETI.data_manual/README.md

-The purpose of this manual is to provide members, particularly those from university institutions, of the Consortium for Enabling Technologies and Innovation (ETI) details for collaboration with national labs.
+The purpose of this manual is to provide members, particularly those from university institutions, of the Consortium for Enabling Technologies and Innovation (ETI) details for access to NA-22 relevant data from national laboratories.
 Data that has been gathered with potential interest to ETI collaborators is introduced, and instructions for accessing that data are provided.
 Hopefully this will serve as a catalyst for university members, like graduate